jpverkamp/blog/content/reviews/books/Jason June/Out of the Blue.md

 ---
 Take part gay teenage lifeguard lover of rom-coms, just broken up with the Love Of His Life(tm), add a non-binary (because they all are) mermaid, sent on a month long {{<wikipedia "Rumspringa">}} to the surface, make it into a love story (of course) with all the (teenage) relationship twists and turns that entails[^scale]... and you have *Out of the Blue*.

-That ... is not at all the sort of book I normally find myself drawn to (I picked it up for the {{<crosslink "2022 Book Bingo">}}), but you know...
+That ... is not at all the sort of book I normally find myself drawn to (I picked it up for the [[2022 Book Bingo]]()), but you know...
 It's actually kind of sweet.
 And now that it's over, I think I'm glad to have read it.

 <!--more-->